FranckEnriquez/markdown/README.md

 If you prefer not to go that route, you can refer to the tutorial written in markdown entitled "intro_to_markdown.md".
 Make sure to reference the raw markdown along with the rendered output on Github so you can match each raw markdown to output.

-### Feedback

-If there's any deficiencies or ways of improving, please tell those to me.
-I frequent [Twitter @dhexonian](https://twitter.com/dhexonian).
-If you Tweet or DM me feedback, I can get to it very promptly.